Hugo-SEQUIER/docs-trophe/docs/training.md

 - **Theme of Training:** The primary focus or domain of the training process (e.g., natural language processing, image recognition).
 - **Time Training:** The duration taken to train the model.
 - **Sender Address:** The address initiating the training request.
+## Model Storage

+Upon completion of the training process, the finalized model is securely saved to a user-specific address.
+Additionally, the model is made accessible outside the application via the [Hugging Face Hub](https://huggingface.co), allowing for easy integration and deployment across different environments and applications.

 ## Customizable Python Script